-Historically, Texans have turned to the Texas General Land Office for maps and other tools used to display and organize information about the state’s rich natural resources.Besides historical maps, research, and data, the Land Office today uses Geographic Information Systems (GIS), global positioning system (GPS) technology, and computer-aided design (CAD) systems to compile, analyze, and distribute the most accurate information possible about the location of natural and cultural resources.
-These tools support the business functions of the General Land Office, and serve as critical tools in the study and protection of our state's valued resources.
+Historically, Texans have turned to the Texas General Land Office for maps and other tools used to display and organize information about the state’s rich natural resources.Besides historical maps, research, and data, today the Land Office uses Geographic Information Systems (GIS), aerial imagery, 3D elevation data, and field data collection to compile, analyze, and distribute the most accurate geospatial data possible about the location of natural and cultural resources.
+These tools support the critical business functions of the General Land Office, and are essential for the study and protection of our state's valued resources.
 This GIS page contains a collection of dynamic, interactive mapping tools that provide access to the vast collection of spatial data available at the agency, as well as download links for our authoritative datasets.

 GIS Map Viewers